phiresky/masters-thesis/manuscript.md

 ## Bayesian aggregation variants

-The following shows results for some variants of the Bayesian aggregation.
+The following shows the results for some variants of the Bayesian aggregation.

 ### Separate vs common encoder